-The Department of Educational Administration & Policy Studies — enhancing the understanding and practice of educational leadership and policy at all levels of schooling
+The Department of Educational Policy & Leadership — enhancing the understanding and practice of educational leadership and policy at all levels of schooling

 The Department of Educational & Counseling Psychology — a multidisciplinary approach to research, teaching, and service in the disciplines of Counseling Psychology, Educational Psychology & Methodology, School Psychology, and Special Education

 The Department of Educational Theory & Practice — preparing practitioners and researchers specializing in curriculum and instructional theory, language in education, science and math teaching, and instructional design and technology